coq/coq/doc/sphinx/language/gallina-extensions.rst

 ``Unset Printing Projections``, and ``Unset Printing Notations``.
 To reactivate the high-level printing features, use the command ``Unset Printing All``.

+.. _printing-universes:

 Printing universes
 ------------------

 .. opt:: Printing Universes.

 Turn this option on to activate the display of the actual level of each occurrence of ``Type``.
-See :ref:`TODO-4.1.1-sorts` for details.
+See :ref:`Sorts` for details.
 This wizard option, in combination with ``Set Printing All`` (see :ref:`printing_constructions_full`) can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.

-The constraints on the internal level of the occurrences of Type (see :ref:`TODO-4.1.1-sorts`) can be printed using the command
+The constraints on the internal level of the occurrences of Type (see :ref:`Sorts`) can be printed using the command

 .. cmd:: Print {?
 Sorted} Universes.